mohammedSlimani/100-days-of-code/log.md

 **Thoughts:** I am looking at the #JavaScript30 And It is looking deliciouuuuuuuus.
 I have to take it.
 **Link to work:** [Free Code Camp] https://www.freecodecamp.org/tromastrom

+### Day 8: January 22, 2019
+**Today's Progress**: Learned mor about the functional programming in JS.

+**Thoughts:** Functional programming is a good way to code.
+Pure functions are the best xD.
+**Link to work:** [Free Code Camp] https://www.freecodecamp.org/tromastrom

+### Day 9: January 23, 2019
+**Today's Progress**: I have done 20+ Js coding challenge.
+And I am going to start my back-end of the JavaEE webApp

+**Thoughts:** I am really excited, If only I didn't have to do that web app I would chave completed my js certificate by tomorrow.
+**Link to work:** [Free Code Camp] https://www.freecodecamp.org/tromastrom